Lynx64/WiiVCLaunch/README.md

 ## Usage
 Open the plugin config menu by pressing L, DPAD Down and Minus on the GamePad, Pro Controller or Classic Controller, or B, DPAD Down and Minus on a Wii Remote.

+Press B on any controller to back out of the custom dialogs.

 If custom dialogs are disabled:
 - Autolaunch cannot be used
 - Set resolution can still be used